Alex-Bartlett/frameworks_and_languages_module/technical_report.md

 });
 ```

 With hooks, you can intercept data at different stages of the lifecycle, making it "scalable for growing applications" (Dashora, 2022).
-This allows you to do things such as validate requests or check authorization in one place.
+This allows for things such as validating requests and checking authorization in one place.
 This prevents repetition for things like authorization in every request handler method and provides a structure, improving readability and maintainability.

 #### References